-You can see Pilea’s dark green colour fading to a lighter green or yellow if your plant has not been fed during the last month.
-Feed your Pilea with all-purpose 20-20-20 fertilizer once a month to give it colour!
+You can see Pilea’s dark green color fading to lighter green or yellow if your plant has not been fed during the last month.
+Feed your Pilea with all-purpose 20-20-20 fertilizer once a month to give it color!

 2. Some of the leaves are starting to curl or to droop